Reading Time: 7 minutes

 Whether it is time for you to replace your old beat up F150, or you feel the need to leave a smaller carbon footprint, there is more than a 95% chance that at least one of the car types or models that you look at will be an electric vehicle.
 The Nationwide Auto Transportation Car Types Page is the perfect place to start looking for the car type that suits your wants, needs… and budget.

-Visit our blog and read this post on the difference between EV vs Hybrid vs Gas.
+Visit our blog and read this post on the difference between EV vs Hybrid vs Gas and battery Electric Vehicle.
 Knowing what to expect when you start car shopping eases stress and helps you to make an informed choice.
 Because ultimately you want to make sure that the car type you choose, will fulfill all your automotive needs.

 Ok, how long does it take to charge an electric car?
 Asking someone how long a piece of string is, is very much the same as asking how long does it typically take to charge an electric car.
 To get to the most accurate answer you need to consider a number of factors.
 In this post we answer questions on how to charge an electric car, and of how long does it actually take to charge an EV.